 According to the DOT: “The eligibility period to obtain an FMCSA Military Skills Test waiver has been extended from 90 days to one year and returning military service personnel who possess a state-issued Skill Performance Evaluation (SPE) certificate due to a limb impairment will automatically be recognized as equivalent to an FMCSA-issued SPE certificate and allowed to obtain an interstate commercial driver’s license (CDL).”
 So, the situation is clearly getting better for veterans looking to start a career in the trucking industry.

 Unemployed military veterans can now find various employment opportunities including jobs as truck drivers at SimplyHired.com.
-You can search for ‘trucking jobs for veterans’ link to find thousands of trucking jobs that are available for veterans.
+You can search for the ‘trucking jobs for veterans’ to find thousands of trucking jobs that are available for veterans.
 After all, America runs on trucks, not on donuts!

 How can the trucking industry benefit from hiring military veterans?